A coordinate-free guide to the mechanics of thin shells: Application: free vibrations of a pressurized spherical shell

-\paragraph{Perturbed states.} We suppose that the body force and body couple in a generic state be given by:
+We suppose that the body force and body couple in a generic state are given by:

-We recall that $\bF^\star$ is the cofactor of $\bF$, and that $\bF^\star\bn$ is the vector pointing in the direction of $\overline\bn$, whose intensity at $\bfx$ is the ratio between an infinitesimal surface element placed at $\bfx$ in the reference configuration and the area of its image under the deformation $\bfy$.
+We recall that $\bF^\star$ is the cofactor of $\bF$, and that $\bF^\star(\bfx)\bn(\bfx)$ is the vector pointing in the direction of $\overline\bn(\bfx)$, with intensity being the ratio between an infinitesimal surface element placed at $\bfx$ in the reference configuration and the area of its image under the deformation $\bfy$.

-We are going to evaluate \eqref{eq:5} for small departures from the reference state.
+We next evaluate \eqref{eq:5} for small departures from the reference state.
 To begin with, we observe that